wadmp/wadmp.github.io/src/gen3/explanations/companies/README.md

-* **Company Type Configuration:** Company type can only be changed for the parent company.
+* **Company type configuration:** Company type can only be changed for the parent company.
 Child companies inherit their type from their parent.

 ![Parent companies](../images/companies/parents_1.png "Parent companies")

-##	2. Company structure
+##	2. Company Structure

 Each company hierarchy consists of a single Root company and zero or more Child companies (also called sub-companies).